 - Carefully read the Instructions for Use used in this technical advice before consulting the advice itself.
 You must have already read and understood the information in the Instructions for Use to be able to understand this supplementary information.

 - Mastering these techniques requires specific training.
 Work with a professional to confirm your ability to perform these techniques safely and independently before attempting them unsupervised.

 - We provide examples of techniques related to your activity.
 There may be others that we do not describe here.

 1. Descending the route

-Once the rope is installed in the anchor, the climber connects a quickdraw to his harness and to the belayer's side of the rope.
+Once the rope is installed in the anchor, the climber connects a quickdraw to their harness and to the belayer's side of the rope.

-This draw allows him to remain close to the quickdraws he is removing.
+This draw allows them to remain close to the quickdraws they are removing.

 At each quickdraw, the climber must unclip the bolt end of the quickdraw.